jlecomte/ascom-oag-focuser/README.md

 * [ZWO OAG](https://astronomy-imaging-camera.com/product/zwo-oag)
 * [ZWO 1.25" helical focuser](https://astronomy-imaging-camera.com/product/zwo-1-25%E2%80%B3-helical-focuser)
-* Arduino-compatible microcontroller board with built-in EEPROM
+* Arduino-compatible microcontroller board with built-in EEPROM support.
+I used an Arduino Nano clone with a USB-C connector (~$10)
 * ULN2003 Darlington transistor array to control the stepper motor using the Arduino's digital I/O pins.
-* 28BYJ-48 stepper motor — I picked a model that is rated for 12V, but you can also use the standard 5V model.
+* 24BYJ-48 stepper motor — That is the 12V version of the popular 28BYJ48, but you can also use the standard 5V model instead, depending on how you power your imaging rig (12V is pretty standard in astrophotography, so I went with that)
-* LEDs — These are not required, but they can be useful to debug the firmware.
+* LEDs and resistors — These are not required, but they can be useful to debug the firmware while prototyping.
-* Resistors — Any value between 1KΩ and 5KΩ should work, depending on how bright you want the LEDs.

 ## ASCOM Driver